Pilots with Diabetes

 Background

-"Pilots With Diabetes" (PWD) was formed by a group of former commercial and military pilots, aspiring commercial pilots and private pilots based in the United Kingdom, all of whom have insulin-treated diabetes (ITDM).
+"Pilots With Diabetes" (PWD) was originally formed by a group of commercial and military pilots, aspiring commercial pilots and private pilots based in the United Kingdom in 2007, all grounded by insulin-treated diabetes (ITDM).
+The group engaged with the UK CAA to help introduce greater policy flexibility for pilots with ITDM.

-In 2012, a major breakthrough was achieved in the UK when the CAA introduced commercial and unrestricted private flying for pilots with ITDM – after five years of dialogue between PWD and the CAA.
-(Details of the systems can be found on the links below.)
+In 2012, the UK CAA introduced commercial and unrestricted private flying for pilots with ITDM – after five years of dialogue between PWD and the CAA.

-On November 7, 2019, another major breakthrough came when the USA FAA announced new policy to enable pilots with insulin treated diabetes to gain Class 1 and 2 medicals for commercial flying, based on Continuous Glucose Monitoring protocol.
-Details can be found in the update links at the bottom of this page.
+On November 7, 2019, the USA FAA announced new policy to enable pilots with insulin treated diabetes to gain Class 1 and 2 medicals for commercial flying, based on Continuous Glucose Monitoring protocol.

 To find out more information, or if you have new information for any country, please contact the following: